smozely/Chance/README.md

 Chance
 ======

-Java minimial Random Data Generator
+Java minimial Random Data Generator.

+Intended to be a port of Chance.js http://chancejs.com/